 The circular Brampton Walk visits the woods from the train station located just to the north east in Milton.
 It also visits Talkin Tarn and the surrounding countryside.

 A few miles to the south west you'll find the worthy village of Wetheral where you can visit a historic ruined priory, the River Eden and the National Trust's Wetheral Woods.
+Near here there's also the Wreay Woods Nature Reserve where you can look out for otters by the River Petteril.

 A few miles to the east there's the Geltsdale Walk to try.
 Here you'll find a rugged RSPB nature reserve with becks, hills, old quarries, a pretty tarn and lots of wildlife to see.